Skip to content

 Common patterns

-# Standard phase lifecycle
+# Full phase lifecycle (7-step loop)

-/discuss-phase N /plan-phase N /execute-phase N /verify-work N
+/discuss-phase N /plan-phase N /execute-phase N /verify-work N /review /ship /compound

 # With explicit review before executing